philippnormann/chia-monitor/README.md

 ![grafana](.readme/grafana.png)

-This [Grafana](https://grafana.com/) dashboard displays almost all collected metrics and can be imported from [grafana.com](https://grafana.com/grafana/dashboards/14544) using the ID `14544` or using the `grafana/dashboard.json` from this repository.
+This example dashboard displays almost all collected metrics and can be imported from [grafana.com](https://grafana.com/grafana/dashboards/14544) using the ID `14544` or using the `grafana/dashboard.json` from this repository.

 ## Notifications
 To use notifications, please configure a `status_service_url` and `alert_service_url` for your desired notification service in the `config.json`.
 You can use most popular notifications services by creating a service specific webhook URL, following the instructions from [this](https://github.com/caronc/apprise/wiki) wiki.

 Following notifications are currently sent to the `status_service_url`:
-### Farm summary (once every hour)
+### Farm summary (configurable interval in `config.json`)
 ```
 ** 👨‍🌾 Farm Status 👩‍🌾 **
 🌾 Plot Count: 2217
 🧺 Plot Size: 219.451 TiB
-🔄 Synced: True
-📶 Full Node Peer Count: 9
-⌛️ Signage Points Per Minute: 6.53
+⌛️ Signage Points Per Minute: 6.42
-🔎 Passed Filters Per Minute: 27.20
+🔎 Passed Filters Per Minute: 29.90
 ✅ Proofs found: 1
 💰 Total Balance: 2.00001 XCH
+🕰️ Expected Time To Win: 3 weeks and 3 days
-💾 Current Netspace: 24414.438 PiB
+💾 Current Netspace: 23.938 EiB
-🏔️ Peak Height: 436703
+🏔️ Peak Height: 440778
+📶 Full Node Peer Count: 8
+🔄 Synced: True
 ```
 Following notifications are currently sent to the `alert_service_url`: